Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Dear [Hiring Manager’s Name],

-I believe my credentials as well as my experience make me a ideal candidate for this position.
-I would be delighted to discuss further with you regarding how I could contribute the team.
+I believe my credentials as well as my experience make me a strong candidate for this role.
+I would be delighted to discuss further with you about my potential contributions the team.

 Sincerely,